 Hello!
 We are a Canadian/American/British family living in Zone 3 in London.
-We've been here since January 2014 and are still getting our sea-legs but are loving it!
+We've been In London since January 2014 and are loving it!

-We just bought a house in zone 3 that needs A LOT of work.
+We just bought a house in zone 3 that needs work.
 We are hoping to have someone join our venture and just muck in where-ever needed.
-One day that might be taking the children to the playground and taking care of lunch for everyone, another day it might be clearing shrubs in the back garden, another day might be laying lino flooring...
+One day that might be taking the children to the playground and taking care of lunch for everyone, another day it might be clearing shrubs in the back garden, another day might be laying lino flooring, installing shelving, repairing flooring... etc.

-Right now we do not need much help with the children but need help with gardening, painting, brick laying, building sandboxes, lifting heavy stuff, automating the house, tiling, hanging doors, removing years and years of old paint, throwing out the rubbish that the previous owners decided to leave behind, etc... generally doing all the stuff to finish this house and make it a home. :-)
+Right now we need help with gardening, painting, building sandboxes, house cleaning, craft making, lifting heavy stuff, automating the house, tiling, hanging doors, taking the kids to their lessons or to the local park, loving on the dog, meal planning, throwing out the rubbish that the previous owners decided to leave behind, etc... generally doing all the stuff to finish this house and make it a home. :-)

 We speak both English (KC) and French (Alan) in the home.
 The children understand and can communicate in both languages.
 We are happy to help with learning English if that is what you wish.